 Welcome to the UK Department of Sociology

-The Department of Sociology faculty consists of 13 faculty with full appointments in the College of Arts and Sciences.
-Our graduate program faculty also includes 7 sociologists with full or partial appointments in the College of Agriculture’s Department of Community and Leadership Development.
+The Department of Sociology has 18 faculty members with full appointments in the College of Arts and Sciences.
+Our graduate faculty also includes 7 sociologists with full or partial appointments in the College of Agriculture’s Department of Community and Leadership Development.

 The Department of Sociology offers an undergraduate major and minor, through which students gain sociological knowledge that they can apply in seeking solutions to local, state, national and international problems.
 The Department also offers an undergraduate minor in criminology that prepares students for law school as well as a variety careers in advocacy and law-related fields.
 Sociology is also one of the core departments contributing to the Population Health major in which students develop expertise in global health, inequalities in health and illness, health ecologies, and health care services and systems.
 The graduate program in Sociology offers a Ph.D. degree with training in both quantitative and qualitative methodologies.